 - Foliar feed with a kelp-based plant food once a month from September to November

 - Remove flower stalks as they affect the quality of the bulbs

 - It is time to harvest when the leaves turn yellow-brown, usually within 6 months

 - Gently dig out the bulbs, tie them in bunches and hang them in a cool, dry, well-aerated room for about 4-6 weeks to cure

-If you’re living in the Southern hemisphere, now (Feb-Apr) is the ideal time to plant garlic, so go out there and plant your own garlic!
+If you’re living in the Southern hemisphere, February to April is the ideal time to plant garlic, so go out there and plant your own garlic!